EmilioPeJu/d2tsf-hw/README.md

 - With some power supplies, the RCB-F9T can get into an unstable state at start time.
 Somehow, Disconnecting TP2 makes the problem go away.
 It is possible that this issue might be mitigated by using a better voltage regulator.

+## TODO
+- Add a high side power switch that delays the power on of 5V until the PSU is stable